ganeshreddychimmula/animal-shelter-donation-inventory/README.md

 ### CSS Methodology

-The project uses a powerful, custom CSS system that avoids the need for large frameworks.
+The project uses a powerful, custom CSS system that avoids the need for large frameworks by adopting modern methodologies:

+-   **[CUBE CSS](https://cube.fyi/):** The overall structure follows the CUBE (Composition, Utility, Block, Exception) methodology.
+This approach prioritizes simple, composable CSS rules over complex, monolithic components.
     -   **`global.css`**: This is the foundation.
-It defines design tokens (colors, fonts, spacing) as CSS custom properties (`--primary-color`, `--s1`, etc.) and sets global styles.
+It defines design tokens (colors, fonts, spacing) as CSS custom properties.
--   **`layouts.css`**: Contains reusable, low-level layout primitives like:
+    -   **`layouts.css`**: Contains reusable, low-level layout primitives (Composition).
-    -   `.l-stack`: For creating vertical rhythm between elements.
-    -   `.l-cluster`: For grouping items that wrap, like buttons.
-    -   `.l-box`: For creating padded containers.
-    -   `.l-grid`: For responsive grid layouts.
+    -   **`utilities.css`**: Contains simple utility classes (Utility).
--   **`block.css`**: Contains styles for specific, reusable components (e.g., `.b-button`, `.b-donation-form`).
-This is similar to the "Block" in BEM methodology.
+    -   **`block.css`**: Contains styles for specific, reusable components (Block).

+-   **[Utopia](https://utopia.fyi/):** All typography and spacing are fluid and responsive, generated using Utopia.
+This tool creates `clamp()` functions that allow font sizes and margins to scale smoothly between a minimum and maximum viewport size, eliminating the need for traditional media query breakpoints for typography.

-This structure makes the styling highly modular, consistent, and easy to maintain.
+This structure makes the styling highly modular, consistent, and resilient to change.